denvernaidoo/denvernaidoo.github.io/_posts/2018-10-30-json-web-tokens.markdown

 ---
 What is a JSON Web token?
 A JSON Web Token or JWT is a standard that defines a way of sending information as a JSON object.
-It is a string which is seperated into three parts by `.`, here is an example.
+It is a string which is seperated into three parts by `.`'s, here is an example.

 {% highlight plaintext %}
 eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJodHRwOi8vc2NoZW1hcy54bWxzb2FwLm9yZy93cy8yMDA1LzA1L2lkZW50aXR5L2NsYWltcy9uYW1lIjoiZGVudmVyIiwiaHR0cDovL3NjaGVtYXMubWljcm9zb2Z0LmNvbS93cy8yMDA4LzA2L2lkZW50aXR5L2NsYWltcy9yb2xlIjoiQWRtaW5pc3RyYXRvciIsIkVtcGxveWVlTnVtYmVyIjoiNCIsIm5iZiI6MTUwOTg4MzI0NSwiZXhwIjoxNTQxNDE5MjQ1LCJpc3MiOiJUaGUgbmFtZSBvZiB0aGUgaXNzdWVyIiwiYXVkIjoiVGhlIG5hbWUgb2YgdGhlIGF1ZGllbmNlIn0.J6lR5sUK02_kinMLCoRZDBCoDgI91V7xnUVXPxcrvQY